Dhairya3391/SkillSwap/readme.md

 A modern skill exchange platform built for the Odoo hackathon, allowing users to connect, share skills, and learn from each other through a collaborative marketplace.

+## ⚠️ Note :

+- To get the most smooth experience please use desktop only for now.

 ## 🏆 Team Members

 - **Dhariya Adroja** - dhairyaadroja3391@gmail.com